5 Frequent Garden Pests

 Stink Bugs

-The smelliest pests of them all, brown marmorated stink bugs make themselves known this time of year.
+The smelliest garden pests of them all, brown marmorated stink bugs make themselves known this time of year.
 They hide in warm shelters — like the wall voids of a nearby house — throughout fall and winter, then emerge ready to eat our plants in the spring.
 These stink bugs are about 5/8 of an inch long and have dark brown patterns around the edge of their backs.
 Brown marmorated stink bugs lay their eggs on the undersides of leaves, so check your leaves for any tiny eggs in the warmer months.

 Stink bugs start feeding in the spring, but they really pick up speed in the summer once their energy spikes with the high temperatures.
 Their diet usually consists of fruits, vegetables, and flowers.
 The quality of any plants they eat immediately drops since the crops are contaminated and the flowers can’t make a comeback.
 Ornamental flowers are one of the most impacted plants in a typical garden, so keep an eye out for any dark bugs on these kinds.
 If you have snapdragons, look at the seed pods: brown marmorated stink bugs love these!